Rajeswaran2311/MediOptima/README.md

 # Medioptima
 <img src="static/images/doctors-animate.svg" align="right" height="300px">

 medi optima is a web application developed using Flask, a web framework in Python that aims to assist patients in obtaining the necessary medical care for their needs.
-The system allows users to register as patients or doctors, book appointments, and predict diseases based on symptoms.
-Doctors can view and manage appointments, while patients can track their appointments and update their profiles.
+The system allows users to register as patients, and predict diseases based on symptoms.
 Additionally, the system provides information on various health-related topics through blog posts and also analyses mental health conditiion of patients.

 ## Features